Remember to check your RSC student email account for important financial aid information.

 Priority deadline for fall 2014 (2014-2015 FAFSA) completed and all documents submitted to the Financial Aid Office is June 1, 2014.
 You may still receive aid if you submit your FAFSA or required documents after the deadline however your application may not be processed before classes begin.

-The Financial Aid census date for the spring 2014 semester, 1st 8 and 16 week classes, is February 4, 2014.
-Census date for students enrolled in 2nd 8 week classes only is March 28, 2014.
+The Financial Aid census date for the fall 2014 semester, 1st 8 and 16 week classes, is August 29, 2014.
+Census date for students enrolled in 2nd 8 week classes only is October 20, 2014.
 Any classes added after the census date are not eligible for financial aid.

-Student Loans - Loan funds will begin posting to your student account the week of January 13, 2014 for those students that are eligible (completed MPN and entrance counseling).
+Student Loans - For students that were packaged with a fall/spring loan the first disbursements of loan funds will begin posting to your student account the week of August 11, 2014 for those students that are eligible (completed MPN and entrance counseling).
+The second half of loan funds will be posted to your student account the week of January 12, 2015.
 1st time students that are borrowing a student loan for the 1st time must wait 30 days into the semester before their loan can be applied to their student account.
 Once applied to your student account the Business Office will begin processing refunds of excess funds.
-You must be enrolled and continue to attend a minimum of 6 credit hours that begin on January 21, 2014 to be eligible for this disdursement.
+You must be enrolled and continue to attend a minimum of 6 credit hours that begin on August 18, 2014 to be eligible for this disdursement.

 Federal Pell Grant - Federal Pell Grants are applied to your student account after the 100% refund period for the semester.
 This is normally after the 2nd week of class for enrollment in the 1st 8 week or 16 week semester.
 The Business Office will prepare refunds of excess funds after funds are applied.